 “That way, not only do we play off of that, but it also helps us understand the kind of pauses we'll need to take,” Luthye said.
 “If there was no audience at all, we might just be acting over laughter.”

-The limited audience members will also be required to show prove of a negative COVID test, same as the cast and crew before they begin mask-free rehearsals next week.
+The limited audience members will also be required to show proof of a negative COVID test, same as the cast and crew before they begin mask-free rehearsals next week.
 The virtual aspect also allows for a wider audience to tune in from beyond Flagstaff and the surrounding area.

 “My daughters and sisters haven't been able to see me in anything in about 10 years and now they will, which is cool,” Chastain said.

-“I was in ‘Little Shop of Horrors’ last summer that John directed and I had quite a few friends come in from out of town just to see it, But now they don't have to do that,” Luthye added.
+“I was in ‘Little Shop of Horrors’ last summer that John directed and I had quite a few friends come in from out of town just to see it, but now they don't have to do that,” Luthye added.
 “They can stay safely in their home.”

-Just because travel and gathering is discouraged, doesn’t mean people need to give up live entertainment..
+Just because travel and gathering is discouraged, doesn’t mean people need to give up live entertainment.

 “People need to laugh, need to have mindless entertainment,” Propster said.